 Q: Do you ever get bored with travelling the world?

 A: Absolutely not!
-There are times when we feel a bit exhausted and just want to relax on a beach for a month or so, but no, we’re always excited to see and do new things each and every day.
+There are times when we feel a bit exhausted or overwhelmed from trying to juggle travelling and websiting and need some down time…but no, we’re always excited to see and do new things each and every day.
 That’s the best part about backpacking, there’s always something new around each corner.

 Q: How do you get around?

 Q: What is your favourite country so far?

 A: We don’t have a clear answer for that one.
 Each country is beautiful in its own way and has something to offer.
-However, the ones that stick in our minds the most are: Thailand, India, Indonesia, Egypt, Mozambique and Turkey.
+However, the ones that stand out in our minds the most are: Thailand, India, Indonesia, Egypt, Mozambique, Turkey, China, Mongolia and Iran.

 Q: What are the weirdest things you’ve eaten on your travels?

-A: Scorpion, maggot, toad, duck’s blood, cow stomach and ox tongue.
+A: Scorpion, maggot, toad, horse meat, duck’s blood, cow stomach and ox tongue.

 Q: Where do you sleep?

-A: We always go for a guesthouse/hostel/hut or some sort of accommodation that is cheap, has a funky vibe and lots of other like-minded backpackers around.
+A: We typically go for a hotel/guesthouse/hostel/hut or some sort of accommodation that is unique, has a funky vibe and lots of other like-minded travellers around.

 We’ve slept on plenty of planes, trains, cars and buses.